AmandaEMK/project-two/README.md

 ### Special thanks

 - Big thank you to my mentor for all his guidance and encouragement
-- This project would not have been anything near what it is if it wasn't for the patience and educational efforts of my coder friends who have spent countless hours tirelessly explaining the same things to me over and over again until they finally clicked, made inspiring suggestions on how things could potentionally be solved, and always took the time to point me in the right direction when I was lost or had gotten stuck.
+- This project would not have been anything near what it is if it wasn't for the patience and educational efforts of my friends who have spent countless hours tirelessly explaining the same things to me over and over again until they finally clicked, made inspiring suggestions on how things could potentionally be solved, and always took the time to point me in the right direction when I was lost or had gotten stuck.
 Thank you!